 Instructions

-- In a large mixing bowl, toss sweet potatoes with olive oil, salt, and pepper.
+- Peel and cube the sweet potatoes, then toss them with olive oil, salt, and pepper.